Town Talk Polish Company Limited

 Town Talk Polish Company Limited (company number 00749912) (we/us) are committed to protecting your privacy, including your personal data.
 We will be the data controller of any personal data which we collect from or about you.
 This Policy sets out the terms on which we will hold and process your personal data.
-If you have any queries about this Policy or how we use your data, you can contact us at the postal address or email address specified below.
+If you have any queries about this Policy or how we use your data, you can contact us at the postal address, email address or telephone number specified below.

 Please read this Policy carefully.
 By contracting with us for the supply of goods or services, you acknowledge that your personal data will be used in accordance with this Policy.